Overview

 Pricing

-This service is offered free of charge, only the resources consumed as a by-product of running Instance Pools (e.g. Compute instances, storage, egress network traffic) are charged at the usual rates.
+This service is offered free of charge, only the resources consumed as a byproduct of running Instance Pools (such as Compute instances, storage, egress network traffic) are charged at our regular rates.

 Resources